CN-TU/py-outlier-detection-stream-data/README.md

-# Outlier Detection in Stream Data: A Comparison and Evaluation Study
+# Comparison and Evaluation of Outlier Detection in Streaming Data
 ## Instructions for experiment replication

 **authors:** Felix Iglesias, Alexander Hartl, Tanja Zseby, and Arthur Zimek